Dion O'Neale: Modelling and research

 O'Neale was part of a team led by Michael Baker and funded in 2020 by the Health Research Council of New Zealand(HRC) for a 3-year research project: COVID-19 Pandemic in Aotearoa NZ: Impact, Inequalities & Improving our response.
 The goal of the project was to provide insights to the New Zealand Ministry of Health about how the virus was likely to severely affect people with existing health conditions and less able to afford health care.
-The application noted that Maori and Pasifika were disproportionately represented in this group so the response in New Zealand needed to be "effective and fair....[and the researchers undertook to]... communicate these insights to decision-makers at the Ministry of Health, service providers, communities, other Pacific nations, and the public in the form of practical recommendations to guide current and future pandemic responses."
+The application noted that Maori and Pasifika were disproportionately represented in this group so the response in New Zealand needed to be "effective and fair....[and the researchers undertook to]... communicate these insights to decision-makers at the Ministry of Health, service providers, communities, other Pacific nations, and the public in the form of practical recommendations to guide current and future pandemic responses".

-Another funded programme, led by O'Neale, Te matatini o te horapa: a population-based contagion network for Aotearoa NZ undertook to build a model to simulate how COVID-19 could spread on contact networks, [by] "explicitly including individual demographic and economic attributes in the model..[and]...provide policy advice about vulnerability, what factors lead to increased risk, and what effective and equitable interventions would be.
-These range from behavioural changes and social support measures, to mitigate factors which increase transmission risk and inequities."
+Another funded programme led by O'Neale, Te matatini o te horapa: a population-based contagion network for Aotearoa NZ, undertook to build a model to simulate how COVID-19 could spread on contact networks, [by] "explicitly including individual demographic and economic attributes in the model..[and]...provide policy advice about vulnerability, what factors lead to increased risk, and what effective and equitable interventions would be.
+These ranged from behavioural changes and social support measures, to mitigate factors which [increased] transmission risk and inequities".

-A paper co-authored by O'Neale and provided initially to officials on 16 November 2020, looks at modelling which possible non-pharmaceutical interventions would lead to elimination of COVID-19 if a case, not connected to the border, was found in the community.
-The study suggests that effective behaviours – other than testing and contract tracing – to improve the chances of possible elimination include increased levels of control in workplaces and the closing of schools.
-These findings are based on simulations of combination of multiple control measures and allow "transmission routes via both 'close' and 'casual' contacts within each infection context, each with specific intervention-dependent reductions in transmission rate."
+A paper co-authored by O'Neale and provided initially to officials on 16 November 2020, looked at modelling which possible non-pharmaceutical interventions would lead to elimination of COVID-19 if a case - not connected to the border - was found in the community.
+The study suggested that effective behaviours – other than testing and contract tracing – to improve the chances of possible elimination included increased levels of control in workplaces and the closing of schools.
+These findings were based on simulations of combination of multiple control measures and allowed "transmission routes via both 'close' and 'casual' contacts within each infection context, each with specific intervention-dependent reductions in transmission rate".